Cruz extends self-quarantine after learning of interaction with another coronavirus patient

 No lawmakers have tested positive for coronavirus.
 But several politicians have been in self-isolation after coming into contact with someone who was infected.

-Sen. Lindsey Graham, R-S.C., and Sen. Rick Scott, R-Fla., announced earlier this week they would self-isolate because they were at Mar-a-Lago over the weekend with Brazilian President Jair Bolsonaro and his press secretary Fabio Wajngarten, who both tested positive for the virus after meeting with President Trump and others.
+Sen. Lindsey Graham, R-S.C., and Sen. Rick Scott, R-Fla., announced earlier this week they would self-isolate because they were at Mar-a-Lago over the weekend with a Brazilian official, press secretary Fabio Wajngarten, who tested positive for the virus after meeting with President Trump and others.

 Trump has not self-quarantined.